🌏 Region(s): Ryukyu (Okinawa)

 Compare Miyako びきどぅム bikidum /biki-dum/ and Yaeyama びきどぅむ bikidumu /biki-dumu/ "man".
 Compare also the related term *weke-ri "brother", which is いぃひり yihiri [jiçiri] in Amami (Koniya); ゐきー wikii in Okinawan; and びぎ bigi in Yonaguni.

-- おめけり omekeri "term used by women to refer to male siblings", まゑけか mawekeka (mawekega) "man" and ゑけか wekeka (wekega) "man" in the 混効験集 Konkoukenshuu (1711)
+- 混効験集 Konkoukenshuu (1711), "Words of the Royal Palace", records おめけり omekeri "term used by women to refer to male siblings", まゑけか mawekeka (mawekega) "man" and ゑけか wekeka (wekega) "man".

-Origin uncertain.
-Some authors have compared it to Japanese おとこ【男】 otoko "man" and おと【弟】 oto (Humble) "younger brother", as well as Hachijo おのこご onokogo "man".
-Compare also おい【甥】 oi "nephew", and its variants おいっこ oikko and おいご oigo.
+- Origin uncertain.
+Some authors have compared it to Japanese おとこ【男】 otoko "man" and おと【弟】 oto (Humble) "younger brother"; to Japanese おい【甥】 oi "nephew", and its variants おいっこ oikko and おいご oigo; to Hachijo おのこご onokogo "man"; as well as to Ainu オㇰカヨ okkayo "man" (recorded as oikyo in A Voyage of Discovery to the North Pacific Ocean (1804), by William Robert Broughton).
 However, phonological and syntactic differences exist.

 Notes